Universal Orlando Resort Delivers Reopening Presentation, Targets June 5 For Return Of General Public

 - Contactless payments and mobile ordering will be in place at all dining locations.

-- Meet-and-greets with entertainment Team Members after live events and shows will no longer take place.
+- Meet-and-greets with entertainment team members after live events and shows will no longer take place.

 - Hand sanitizer will be available at the entrance and exit of all attractions, retail stores, and dining locations.